7 Ways Caco-2 Cells Can Make or Break Your Intestinal Permeability Models

 Some research groups working with Caco-2 cells might find they have a shortage of laboratory personnel with the specialized skills required for setting up desired experiments.
 Certain research models may require staff to be knowledgeable in microfluidics, or experienced in assessing barrier integrity.
 The transepithelial electrical resistance (TEER) is a measure of the integrity of a monolayer corresponding to barrier function, with differentiated polarized cells that have formed tight junctions.18 TEER is used to gauge the effect of different exposure times and concentrations.
 Without prior experience, navigating the literature surrounding TEER techniques19 can be challenging.

 One Nature Protocols paper states that “Given the necessary care and attention, most cell lines are easy to maintain and grow”.20 Despite this, most researchers still find there are many obstacles to navigate when working with Caco-2 cells.
-If Caco-2 cells are critical to your work, be sure to keep an eye out for an upcoming post where we will show you how you can grow your intestinal permeability models in less than five days.
+If Caco-2 cells are critical to your work, be sure to check this blog post where we will show you how you can grow your intestinal permeability models in less than five days.

 - Vivinus-Nébot, M., Frin-Mathy, G., Bzioueche, H., Dainese, R., Bernard, G., Anty, R., Filippi, J., Saint-Paul, M. C., Tulic, M. K., Verhasselt, V., Hébuterne, X., & Piche, T. (2014).
 Functional bowel symptoms in quiescent inflammatory bowel diseases: Role of epithelial barrier disruption and low-grade inflammation.
 Gut, 63(5), 744–752.